Baggi24/slider/readme.txt

 If you think, that you found a bug in our [WordPress Responsive Slider](https://huge-it.com/wordpress-responsive-slider) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 2.4.3 =
+* 1) We have added post slider functionality, where users can showcase their posts in slider
+* 2) We have fixed multiple bugs including texts and buttons styles on front-end and admin area
+* 3) Fixed the bug with description and title to be fixed and not overlay the frame of image
+* 4) Fixed the issue where the next video button would stop the next track upon the click
+* 5) Fixed the issue when video info and options were not displayed properly
+* 6) We have added additional options for thumbnails of the slider
+* 7) We have fixed minor security issues with SQL by adding additional escapes

 = 2.4.2 =
 * 1) We have added five popular filter-effects in order to give Instagram Style look to images by filtering them.